 Family law pertains to all aspects of family relationships.
 Our family law practice can assist with divorce (dissolution of marriage), child custody and child visitation, child support, spousal support (alimony), equitable distribution (the division of marital property and debts), paternity, prenuptial agreements, postnuptial agreements and domestic violence injunctions.

-Divorce can be tough on both parties involved.
+Divorce can be tough on both parties involved, no matter who initiated it.
 If you are contemplating divorce, our attorneys at Legacy Law of Florida are here with experience and compassion to guide you through the process.
 We have represented many clients throughout the state in all aspects of the divorce process.
-We consult with each of our clients before each step of the process and include them in any court documents and communication.
+We consult with each of our clients before each step of the process and include them in any receipt of court documents and communication.

 - Your spouse has been declared legally incompetent for at least three years prior to petition for dissolution of marriage